Dresovense/orange3-textable/docs/doc/macosx_installation.rst

 MacOS X installation
 ====================

-1. On the `Orange 2.7 download page <http://orange.biolab.si/orange2/>`_,
+1. On the `Orange 3.37.0 download page <https://orangedatamining.com/download/>`_,
-   download the software installer by following the *Orange 2.7 bundle for OSX* link.
+   download the software installer by following the corresponding link under *MacOS*.

-2. In the window that opens at the end of the download, drag the Orange Canvas icon and drop it over the *Applications* folder icon.
+1. In the window that opens at the end of the download, drag the Orange Canvas icon and drop it over the *Applications* folder icon.

-3. Start Orange Canvas then select menu **Options > Add-ons...** (see :ref:`figure 1 <macosx_installation_fig1>`).
+2. Start Orange Canvas then select menu **Options > Add-ons...** (see :ref:`figure 1 <macosx_installation_fig1>`).

 .. _macosx_installation_fig1: